alpha-hack-program/vpa-adventure/use_case4.md

 2. Modify the minReplicas to 1 in the VerticalPodAutoscalerController:

+By default, workload objects must specify a minimum of two replicas in order for the VPA to automatically delete and update their pods.

+As a result, workload objects that specify fewer than two replicas are not automatically acted upon by the VPA.
+The VPA does update new pods from these workload objects if the pods are restarted by some process external to the VPA.

+We can change this cluster-wide minimum value by modifying the minReplicas parameter in the VerticalPodAutoscalerController custom resource (CR).

 ```sh
 kubectl -n openshift-vertical-pod-autoscaler patch VerticalPodAutoscalerController default --type='json' -p='[{"op": "replace", "path": "/spec/minReplicas", "value":1}]'
 ```

+* Check the VPA Controller parameters to check the minReplicas:

 ```sh
  oc get VerticalPodAutoscalerControllers default -n openshift-vertical-pod-autoscaler -o jsonpath='{.spec}' | jq -r .